Peter Snape

-Peter Charles Snape, Baron Snape (born 12 February 1942) is a Labour Party politician in the United Kingdom.
+Peter Charles Snape, Baron Snape (12 February 1942 – 13 August 2026) was a British Labour Party politician.
 He served as Member of Parliament (MP) for West Bromwich East from February 1974 until he stood down in the 2001 election.
-He is the former chairman of his hometown football club, Stockport County, as well as being a major shareholder in the club at the time.
-Lord Snape became Vice-Chairman of the All-Party Parliamentary Group on Speedway Racing in July 2015.
+Snape was the chairman of his hometown football club, Stockport County, as well as being a major shareholder in the club at the time of his chairmanship.
+He became vice-chairman of the All-Party Parliamentary Group on Speedway Racing in July 2015.

+Education

+Snape was educated at a Roman Catholic primary school in Stockport, followed by St Bede's College, Manchester and Dialstone School in Bramhall.

 Career

-He once lived at Greenwood Gardens, Bredbury and was a railwayman and Bredbury and Romiley Urban District councillor representing Bredbury South ward.
-He was elected as Labour Member of Parliament for West Bromwich East in 1974, after which he moved to live in Buglawton.
-He retained links with the Bredbury area, serving for a time as a director of Stockport County Football Club, which he is now once again as of 2010.
+A railwayman by profession, Snape once lived at Greenwood Gardens, Bredbury, in the Borough of Stockport and was the Bredbury and Romiley Urban District councillor representing the Bredbury South ward.
+He was elected as Labour Member of Parliament for West Bromwich East in 1974, after which he moved to live in Buglawton in Congleton, Cheshire.
+He retained links with the Bredbury area, serving on multiple occasions as a director of the Stockport County Football Club.
 He held a number of government posts.

-He was the member who formally proposed Michael Martin to be the new Speaker in 2000.
+Snape was the member who formally proposed Michael Martin to be the new speaker in 2000.
 He stood down in the 2001 election and was created a life peer as Baron Snape, of Wednesbury in the County of West Midlands on 9 June 2004.

 Orange juice incident

-During the 1992 General Election campaign, Conservative MP Edwina Currie poured a glass of orange juice over Snape shortly after an edition of the Midlands-based debate show Central Weekend had finished airing.
-Speaking about the incident later, Currie said, "I just looked at my orange juice, and looked at this man from which this stream of abuse was emanating, and thought 'I know how to shut you up.'"
+During the 1992 general election campaign, Conservative MP Edwina Currie poured a glass of orange juice over Snape shortly after an edition of the Midlands-based debate show Central Weekend had finished airing.
+Speaking about the incident later, Currie said, "I just looked at my orange juice, and looked at this man from which this stream of abuse was emanating, and thought 'I know how to shut you up.